 The Synthesis of Alizarin

 Another economically important natural dye at the time was alizarin, which Baeyer’s assistants Carl Graebe and Liebermann reduced to anthracene using zinc dust.
 They now developed a new anthraquinone synthesis from anthracene with potassium dichromate and sulfuric acid.
 By treating the anthraquinone with bromine at 100 °C and subsequent treatment with potassium hydroxide, the alizarin could also be synthesized.
-Baeyer and Carlo clarified the position of the hydroxy groups in alizarin.
+Baeyer and Carl clarified the position of the hydroxy groups in alizarin.
 Baeyer also discovered the group of triphenylmethane dyes.
 To celebrate Baeyer’s 70th birthday, a collection of his scientific papers was published in 1905.
 [1,2]

 Nobel Prize and Later Years

 Also in 1905 he was awarded the Nobel Prize in Chemistry for his services to “the development of organic chemistry and the chemical industry through his work on organic dyes and hydroaromatic compounds”.
 Adolf von Baeyer‘s work was known to be completed with admirable penetration and extraordinary experimental skill.
 He was careful never to overestimate the value of a theory.
 While Kekulé sometimes approached Nature with preconceived opinions, von Baeyer would say: “I have never set up an experiment to see whether I was right, but to see how the materials behave“.
 Even in old age his views did not become fixed, and his mind remained open to new developments in chemical science.
+Adolf von Baeyer singled out the test tube as the most important tool for chemists.

 References and Further Reading: